Our Commitment to Accessible Content

 Downloadable resources

-If downloadable resources (such as PDF documents) are added to the site in future, we will aim to provide accessible alternatives, including tagged PDF documents and plain-text versions.
+Where downloadable resources (such as PDF documents and printable packs) are added to the site, we aim to provide accessible alternatives, including tagged PDF documents and plain-text versions.
+This is a work in progress and we are improving it progressively as new resources are added.

 4. Assistive Technology